How to Drink Less Alcohol: Three Strategies That Work

 The Case For

 Maximum health benefit.
 Every piece of evidence points the same direction: less alcohol means less risk.
 Zero alcohol means zero alcohol-related risk.
 No ambiguity, no calculation, no margin for error.
+(We cover the specifics in our guide to what happens when you switch.)

 Simplicity.
 One rule.
 No counting units, no tracking occasions, no mental arithmetic about whether this pint 'counts'.
 The cognitive load drops to nothing.